• Skip to primary navigation

 • Remove from the heat and leave to the side to cool slightly.

-Option 2 – Skip the cooking of the bacon if you are short on time.
+Option 2 - Skip the Bacon cooking if you are short on time:

-• Chop the pēkana (bacon) in to rough chunks.
-Add it to small bowl and add the huka hāura (brown sugar), pārihi tauraki (dried basil), tote me te pepa (salt and pepper) and ranunga kāriki me te amiami (garlic and herb mix).
+• Add it to small bowl and add the huka hāura (brown sugar), pārihi tauraki (dried basil), tote me te pepa (salt and pepper) and ranunga kāriki me te amiami (garlic and herb mix).

 • Add the hēki (eggs) to a large bowl and beat them with a whisk or a fork for about a minute.